tamerAbdelmaguid/Bi-DMOSP/README.md

 menus, you can run the implemented metaheuristics.

-In addition to the metaheuristics, there are other supporting tools for visulaizing the solutions, visually see the effects of applying different operations related to the metaheuristics, as well as visualizing the sultion representation structures.
+In addition to the metaheuristics, there are other supporting tools for visulaizing the solutions.
+Visually see the effects of applying different operations related to the metaheuristics, as well as the sultion representation structures.

-Part of the NSGA-II code are based on the code provided by Deb, K., Pratap, A., Agrawal, S., & Meyarivan, T. (2002).
+Part of the NSGA-II code is based on the code provided by Deb, K., Pratap, A., Agrawal, S., & Meyarivan, T. (2002).
 A fast elitist non-dominated sorting genetic algorithm for multi-objective optimization:
 NSGA-II.
 IEEE Transactions on Evolutionary Computation, 6, 182–97.